Bva1nk/Bva1nk.github.io/README.md

 # win11mock
-this is a mockup of windows 11
+this is a mockup of windows
+password is user
+the password to stop countdown is 1